Garthic/Garthic/README.md

 - 👋 Hi, I’m @Garthic
 - 👀 I’m interested in ...
 Cheese
 - 🌱 I’m currently learning ...
-How to make cheese
+How to make Cheese
 - 💞️ I’m looking to collaborate on ...
 No, it's all mine.
 My Cheese.
 - 📫 How to reach me ...
 Throw cheese.